herawenn/automate/README.md

 ![Image](https://i.imgur.com/ft6az2A.png)

 This is a Python application designed to streamline your development workflow.
-It integrates powerful generative AI models (Gemini, Mistral, and Codestral) to provide intelligent assistance for coding tasks.
-The assistant can understand the context of your project by indexing its files, allowing for more relevant and accurate code generation, analysis, and modification suggestions.
 It features a robust command-line interface for interacting with the AI, managing project context, and applying code changes.
 Additionally, it supports multimodal input via screen capture and offers voice command capabilities for a more flexible user experience.

 ## Features